 2017/18 Leavers' Destinations

-This year College pupils had 5 Oxbridge offers, 3 for Cambridge (Architecture, Natural Sciences and Mathematics), 2 for Oxford (PPE and Chemistry).
-275 Russell Group University places were offered in a wide range of subjects; popular options including Business, Economics, Law, Engineering, Biological and Biomedical Sciences and Modern Languages.
+This year, in addition to Oxbridge offers, 275 Russell Group University places were offered in a wide range of subjects; popular options including Business, Economics, Law, Engineering, Biological and Biomedical Sciences and Modern Languages.
 79% of applicants obtained a place at their first-choice institution; 66% of places are at Russell Group Universities.
 Particularly popular universities have been Durham, Exeter, University College, London, Imperial College, London, and various other Russell Group Universities.

-In the Lower Sixth, SAT preparation has been particularly successful this year, with several Malvern College candidates scoring 300 points above the US High School average and three candidates gaining maximum marks in their subject tests.
+In the Lower Sixth, SAT preparation has been particularly successful this year, with several Malvern College candidates scoring 300 points above the US High School average and several candidates gaining maximum marks in their subject tests.

-In addition to attending conferences at various American universities himself, the College’s International Universities Applications officer led a school trip to America during the Summer holidays where pupils were given the opportunity to visit various universities and Colleges throughout the American Northeastern seaboard.
+In addition to attending conferences at various American universities himself, the College’s International Universities Applications Officer led a school trip to America during the Summer, where pupils were given the opportunity to visit various universities and colleges throughout the American Northeastern seaboard.